 Contracts are awarded to deliver services specified by a buyer.
-It is not activity that has been devised by the Third Sector - although TSOs may have some control over how delivery takes place.
+It is not activity that has been devised by the third sector - although TSOs may have some control over how delivery takes place.
 In this sense TSOs can 'add value' to contracts and especially so when complemented with volunteer time.

-It is nevertheless an open question as to whether contracted work should count as being Third Sector activity.
-Although the approach TSOs take may vary from that of the public sector or private business, if did not do the work (which is often a statutory requirement for public bodies to deliver) then the public sector organisation would have to take it in house or contract a private business to do it.
+It is nevertheless an open question as to whether contracted work should count as being third sector activity.
+If TSOs did not do the work (which is often a statutory requirement for public bodies to deliver) then the public sector organisation would have to take it in house or contract a private business to do it.